omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ## Data visualizations by site

-Data visualizations are generated based on the resources added to a given site.
-You cannot visualize information about all the resources in an installation, only what is available on one site.
+Data visualizations are generated based on the items added to a given site.
+You cannot visualize information about all the resources in an installation.

 A section for Data Visualization will appear in the sidebar menu for individual sites.
 Clicking this link will take you to a list of all visualizations created for the site.

 ![The admin screen showing Data Visualization in the sidebar and three datasets created for a site.](../modules/modulesfiles/dataviz_browse.png)

 You can sort the visualizations by either date or title in ascending or descending order.
-You cannot batch-edit visualizations, including deletion, nor can you duplicate existing visualizations, or copy them to other sites.
+You cannot batch-edit visualizations, including batch deletion, nor can you duplicate existing visualizations, or copy them to other sites.

 ### Add a data visualization